Building trails for the people!

 Volunteer

-Over the last 20 years, as the CMBA’s relationships with the City and Province have grown stronger, the focus moved away from advocacy toward trail-building and trail maintenance, working in collaboration with the land managers.
+In time, as the CMBA’s relationships with the City and Province grew stronger, the focus moved away from advocacy toward trail-building and trail maintenance, working in collaboration with the land managers.
 Numerous trails were built or improved in areas across the city.
 The Ridgeback trail in Kananaskis was constructed by the CMBA in 2009-10 and upgraded in 2015.
 In 2016, the CMBA was finally successful in building Calgary’s first public mountain bike skills park in Fish Creek Provincial Park.
 On the heels of the new Alberta Trails Act (2022), a new trail development project was initiated in the Jumpingpound Creek area of Kananaskis and construction began in 2024.

 Kananaskis – Public Lands